dbh/az-104-reference/az_networking/az_load_balancer.md

 ## Impl
 ### Public
-* map pub IPs and port #s of incoming traffice to private Ips and port numbers of VM
+* map pub IPs and port #s of incoming traffic to private Ips and port numbers of VM
 * Map also response traffic from VM
 ### Internal
 * dir traffic to resources inside VNet or that us VPN